mr-aust1n/milestone-project-two/README copy.md

 ### 1. Design, Develop, and Implement

-This project demonstrates a fully interactive front-end web application using HTML, CSS, Javascipt and a weather API.
+This project demonstrates a fully interactive front-end web application using HTML, CSS, JavaScript and a weather API.
 It incorporates user-centric design principles, simple navigation, and responsive elements including alternative backgrounds for mobile devices and weather conditions.

 - **Retro Weather** displays a background image that represents the current weather.
 - **Retro Weather** is especially handy for those who travel and want to know the immediate weather at their destination.